AdobeDocs/adobe-dev-console/src/pages/guides/authentication/ServerToServerAuthentication/faqs.md

 ### What's happening?
 In May 2023, Adobe announced the deprecation and end of life of Service Account (JWT) credentials.
-This means that any of your integrations or custom applications using a Service Account (JWT) credential will need to migrate to the new OAuth Server-to-Server credential before January 27, 2025.
+This means that any of your integrations or custom applications using a Service Account (JWT) credential will need to migrate to the new OAuth Server-to-Server credential before Jun 30, 2025.